sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

   Either M2x6mm, M2x5mm, or M2x4mm should work fine.

 * __Battery__<br>
   You can add a 3.7V LiPo/Li-Ion Battery (1 cell) with a JST 1.25 2pin connector (__watch out for correct polarity__ – see images).
 A capacity of 2000mAh to 3000mAh is recommended and of course it should have protection circuitry built in.
 This connects directly to the "BAT" (P5) connector.
-Maximum dimensions should not exceed 10mm x 65mm x 35mm.
+Maximum dimensions should not exceed 10mm x 65mm x 35mm (E.g. "103350", "103450", … "103565").

 * __Buzzer / Speaker__<br>
   You can choose to connect either a buzzer or a speaker: